Heirloom Tomato

 Understanding the key chemical compounds helps explain why heirloom tomato pairs well with certain ingredients.

-Amino acids responsible for savory umami taste; higher in heirloom varieties due to slower ripening and traditional cultivation
+Free amino acids responsible for umami/savory taste; higher in heirloom varieties than commercial hybrids due to longer ripening

 Quick Tips